liferay/liferay-docs/userGuide/en/chapters/05-liferay-collaboration-suite.markdown

 ![Figure 4.22: The Add Tag Dialog](../../images/05-add-tag.png)

 To create tags in the control panel, select the site that you want to create tags for, and select *Tags*.
 From this screen, you will be able to view any existing tags and make new ones.
 To create a new tag, simply click *Add Tag*.
 You'll then be asked for the name of the tag, and you'll have the ability to set permissions for viewing or managing the tag.
 You can also add properties to a tag.
-Basically, properties act as tags for your tags.
+Properties basically act like tags for your tags.
 Structurally, properties are key-value pairs associated with specific tags that provide information about your tags.
 You can edit existing tags from the *Tags* window of on the control panel.
 You can change the tag name, change the tag's permissions, delete the tag, or add properties.

 ## Categories

-Categories are similar in concept to tags, but are designed with the administrator in mind, not the end user.
+Categories are similar in concept to tags, but are designed for use by administrators, not regular users.
 Hierarchies of categories can be created, and categories can be grouped together in *vocabularies*.
 Where tags represent an ad hoc method for users to group content together, categories exist to allow administrators to organize content in a more official, hierarchical structure.
-As has been said in Chapter 3, think of tags like the index to a book and categories like the table of contents.
+You can think of tags like the index of a book and categories like its table of contents.
 Both serve the same purpose: to help the user find the information he or she seeks.

 Adding vocabularies and categories is similar to adding tags.
 Once you've selected the site you want to work on, select *Categories* from the content section of the control panel, and you will be presented with the categories administration page.